szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/readme.md

   - Resist +50% of ALL damage for 5 rounds, not just physical damage
   - +4 Armor Class
   - Regenerate 1 HP per second while the effect is active
-- **Deep Shades**: This new HLA continues the shadow conjuration line.
+- **Umbral Shades**: This new HLA continues the shadow conjuration line.
 It may be chosen three times and allows the caster to cast one of the following:
   - **Shadow Shield**: A spell inspired by the NWN/NWN2 spell, which grants Blur for 2 turns, +2 Armor Class (+4 vs. missile), 8 Mirror Images, a shadow-like appearance, +20 points in hiding skills, and immunity to weapons under +2 enchantment and necromancy.
   - **Delayed Blast Shadow Fireball**: Similar to Shadow Fireball, but based on the Delayed Blast Fireball.
   - **Shadowstep**: Simply extra uses of the shadowdancer ability